selwynpolit/d9book/book/dtt.md

 From <https://git.drupalcode.org/project/dtt/#debugging-tests>:

 To write the current HTML of the page to a file, use `$this->capturePageContent()`.
 If using `HtmlOutputPrinter` this will be saved to the `browser_output` directory.
-Alternatively you can specify `DTT_HTML_OUTPUT_DIRECTORY=/path/to/output_directory` which is required when using a different printer, such as Teamcity, which is enforced by PHPStorm.
+Alternatively, you can specify `DTT_HTML_OUTPUT_DIRECTORY=/path/to/output_directory` which is required when using a different printer, such as Teamcity, which is enforced by PHPStorm.
 ```

 ### Example of capturing a page